Utopia (book): Historical context

 Utopia began while More was an envoy in the Low Countries in May 1515.
 More started by writing the introduction and the description of the society that would become the second half of the work, and on his return to England, he wrote the "dialogue of counsel."
-The work was completed in September of 1516 and was given to Desiderius Erasmus.
+The work was completed in September 1516 and was given to Desiderius Erasmus.
 In the same year, it was printed in Leuven under Erasmus's editorship, and after revisions by More, it was printed in Basel in November 1518.
 It was not until 1551, sixteen years after More's execution, that it was first published in England as an English translation by Ralph Robinson.
 As noted in a study by David Weil Baker, which was discussed by William T. Cotton, there was a second translation by Ralph Robinson in 1556.
 Gilbert Burnet's translation of 1684 is probably the most commonly cited version.

 During the English Renaissance, many writers and scholars (including More) had a deep interest in ancient Greek and Roman literature.
 As a result, many English scholars identified with Humanist philosophy, a school of thought drawing from antiquity that is interested in the individual human experience, human potential, and the power of logic and reason.
-More’s Humanist ideas and knowledge of texts from antiquity, specifically Plato, is a widely accepted influence of More’s socialist society in Utopia.
+More's Humanist ideas and knowledge of texts from antiquity, specifically Plato, is a widely accepted influence of More's socialist society in Utopia.
 The intended audience for Utopia would have been More's intellectual peer group, a society of Northern Renaissance Humanists.

 Raphael and More's debate in Book I about the duty of philosophers likely mirrors issues that More himself was contemplating in his real life.
 In Thomas More on Statesmanship, Gerard Wegemer writes that during More's time lecturing under the direction of William Grocyn, More was forced to "confront all the hopes and dreams of the Renaissance, at a time when [More] was trying to decide whether he should work in the city or leave that city to join a monastery."
 Additionally, More spent several years as a Carthusian monk, followed by working as a reader at Furnival's Inn for three years, all the while contemplating his commitment to a lifetime of active service to the commonwealth or contemplative service to the Church.